 Daily Apple data tracking Apple Maps routing requests shows that driving and walking mobility in Canada, the US, and Germany now exceeds their respective baseline levels of mid-January.
 However, only in Germany has there been a significant increase in transit usage that points to a faster return to economic normality than in North America as lockdown measures are lifted; see Oxford U's lockdown stringency index that shows Germany's restrictions are now significantly more relaxed than in most of its peers.
-The recent decline in German mobility may reflect a concern over increasing cases.
+The recent decline in Canadian, US, and slightly less so in German, mobility may have reflected a concern over increasing cases and/or a lull in mobility around the school year re-start.

-New Confirmed COVID-19 Cases by US State and Canadian Province, 7-day ma (Last: Sep 14) Source: Bloomberg, Scotiabank FICC Strategy.
+New Confirmed COVID-19 Cases by US State and Canadian Province, 7-day ma (Last: Oct 12) Source: Bloomberg, Scotiabank FICC Strategy.
 First data point is March 3.